antfu/antfu.me/pages/posts/ai-qrcode-refine.md

 ![](/images/ai-qrcode-refine-distort-2.png)

 This further blurs the distinction between data points in human eyes.
-Sending it to the model, surprisingly, it yield very good results:
+Sending it to the model, it yields surprisingly very good results!
+Here is one of the example:

 <p align="center">
 <img src="/images/ai-qrcode-refine-distort-result.png" class="max-w-120!" alt="Distorted QR Code" />